gkarakou/systemd-denotify/README.md

 # systemd-notify.py
 GENERAL
 -------------------
 Systemd-notify.py should not be confused with systemd-notify binary which is part of the systemd core library.
-Its something different.
 Only the names match(that is my mistake since i forgot the c library that is located at /usr/bin), the functionality differs.
 Systemd-notify.py is a set of classes that leverage the power of systemd-python library and many other great python bindings(see the Dependencies section).
 These classes provide desktop notification upon a user login and when a systemd service fails.
 There is also one class that every specified interval (by default 30 minutes) notifies the user for the status of some services.